cies/kubuntu-setup/kde/README.md

 EOF
 ```

 To be slightly less US-centric, and prefer 24h time format over the AM/PM-style.
+Though keep the thousands separators in for big numbers.

 ### Death to the bouncy busy pointer